London Borough of Croydon: Retail

 In 2005, Croydon was ranked 21st in Britain and second in Greater London in terms of retail expenditure, at £909 million.
-The expanion in 2006 of the 23000 m2 IKEA store built in 1992 on a former Croydon power station site made it the fifth largest employer in Croydon at the time.
+The expansion in 2006 of the 23000 m2 IKEA store built in 1992 on a former Croydon power station site, off Purley Way, made it the fifth largest employer in Croydon at the time.

 By 2010, after the Great Recession from the 2008 financial crisis, Croydon had fallen to sixth in Greater London and 29th in Britain in retail spend.

 Widespread economic restructuring predating the COVID-19 pandemic, combined with changes in working and purchasing behaviours brought about by the pandemic itself, have contributed to a retail decline.
 The Allders in North End, formerly the third largest department store in Britain, closed in 2013 followed by the town centre Debenhams store in 2020, leaving only the House of Fraser department store in Centrale.
-Following the wider national trend, retail vacancy has been increasing.
+In line with the wider national trend, retail vacancies have increased.

 Protracted delays to the refurbishment and redevelopment plans for the Centrale and Whitgift Centre retail complexes also contributed to increased retail vacancy and a decrease in foot traffic.
-Croydon Council declared bankruptcy via a section 114 notice in December 2020, bailed out with a £120 million central government loan.
+Croydon Council declared bankruptcy by a section 114 notice in December 2020, but was bailed out with a £120 million central government loan.

-Commercial
+Offices and factories

-Croydon is a major office area in Southeast England and one of the largest outside central London.
+Croydon is a major office area, and one of the largest in SE England outside central London.
 In the early 2000s many large global companies had European or British headquarters in the town.
 American International Group (AIG) and the Institute of Public Finance had offices in No. 1 Croydon before moving to Fenchurch Street in central London.
-Until they moved to Gatwick in 2012, the Swiss company Nestlé had its UK headquarters in St George's House, still known as Nestlé Tower.
+Until it moved to Gatwick in 2012, the Swiss company Nestlé had its UK headquarters in St George's House, still known as Nestlé Tower.
 The pharmaceutical testing company Real Digital International operate from a 70000 sqft factory on Purley Way, built in 2006.

 Virgin Media has offices at Communications House, from its beginnings in 1984 as Croydon Cable, later renamed Telewest.

 The Home Office UK Visas and Immigration department has its headquarters in Lunar House in Central Croydon.